We're living in a time where performance is often valued more than truth — and people can feel the cost.

 This work doesn't just change how people perform.
 It changes how they relate to themselves—and that changes everything.

-We're living in a culture that rewards performance over truth, perception over presence, and image over reality—and it's costing more than we realize.
+We are living in a culture that rewards performance over truth, perception over presence, and image over reality — and the cost is becoming impossible to ignore.

-Leaders today aren't struggling because they lack strategy or intelligence, but because they've been conditioned to lead from performance—constantly managing how they're perceived, measured, and evaluated—while becoming increasingly disconnected from themselves.
+Leaders today are not struggling because they lack intelligence, strategy, or drive.
+Many are struggling because they have been conditioned to lead from performance: constantly managing how they are perceived, measured, evaluated, and expected to respond, while becoming increasingly disconnected from their own clarity.

-The result is subtle but significant: hesitation, overthinking, burnout, and eroded trust—internally and across teams.
+The result is subtle but significant: hesitation, overthinking, burnout, weakened trust, and teams that know how to function but not how to be fully honest.

-Drawing from her work in media, elite performance environments, and executive coaching degree, Kate reveals how leaders can move out of performative patterns and into presence where clarity, conviction, and real influence actually live.
+In this keynote, Kate Eckman explores why staying human is no longer a soft skill, but a discipline and a competitive advantage.
+Drawing from her work in media, elite performance environments, and leadership development, Kate shows leaders how to move out of performative patterns and into presence, where clarity, conviction, trust, and real influence actually live.

-This is not about adding more strategies, but removing what's in the way of how you already lead at the highest level.
+This is not about adding more strategies, but removing what gets in the way of how people already know how to lead when they are connected to themselves.

 Audiences will learn how to:

-When leaders stop performing and start relating from truth, everything changes—how they lead, how they're trusted, and how people respond to them.
-The future doesn't belong to the most polished leaders.
-It belongs to the most real.
+When leaders stop performing and start relating from truth, everything changes: how they lead, how they are trusted, and how people respond to them.
+The future does not belong to the most polished leaders.
+It belongs to the most human.

 Most teams fall apart in moments where pressure rises, communication shifts, and people stop operating as a team and start managing themselves.
-That's when the breakdown happens in how people respond when something is on the line.
+The breakdown rarely starts with skill.
+It starts with how people communicate, interpret, and respond when something is on the line.
+Pressure does not create a new team.
+It reveals the patterns already running beneath the surface.

 This work focuses on what actually determines performance in those moments.
 People don't become someone new under pressure.
 They default to patterns in terms of how they think, communicate, and relate to each other.